edvni/Observer/README.md

 # Observer
- Observer tehtävä

-think of the DigitalClock as the one that "observed" or "monitored" for changes in time, and the DigitalClockDisplay as the one that wanted to be "notified" when the time changes.
+Think of the DigitalClock as the one that "observed" or "monitored" for changes in time, and the DigitalClockDisplay as the one that wanted to be "notified" when the time changes.

 The DigitalClock doesn't know who is interested in its time; it just broadcasts the change to all registered observers, and DigitalClockDisplay is one of them that responds to the change.